- We believe money is a tool—a quite powerful one—to aid in accomplishing our life purpose, not the whole purpose of one’s life.

 *success is achievement of happiness and feeling of freedom

 - We know that investing in the “right stuff” is both smart and conscientious.
-Our Resilient Portfolio aims to support the planet and its inhabitants by investing in essential products and services that recognize increased human longevity, peak water, peak debt, eroding top soil, and climate change, among other things.
+Our actively-managed Resilient Portfolio aims to support the planet and its inhabitants by investing in essential products and services that recognize increased human longevity, peak water, peak debt, eroding top soil, and climate change.

 - By (re)connecting with our “why” as individuals with this one life, we can design our ideal future and create a plan to make it happen.
-The Thrive Financial+Life Planning process starts with identifying your deepest values, beliefs, and intentions then moves to how we can help make them manifest through the wise deployment of your financial capital, human capital, and social capital.
+Our Thrive Financial+Life Planning process starts with identifying your deepest values, beliefs, and intentions, then moves to how we can help make them manifest through the wise deployment of your financial capital, human capital, and social capital.

 Will We Make a Good Fit?

-At Verdant, we find the best relationships come about when you can look objectively at your personal finances, including investments, and determine if they are resilient to the changes that are currently happening and others that may happen in the future.
+At Verdant, we find the best relationships come about when you can look objectively at your personal finances, including investments, and determine if they are resilient to the economic risks that exist and others that may happen in the future.
 This is the work we will do together.